 Figure 5 – Dead mulch provided by hairy vetch (Vicia villosa Roth.) cover crop terminated by roller crimper and reducing weed pressure in sunflower (Helianthus annuus L.).
 Source: Daniele Antichi

-An observation arising from the examples in Table 1 is that adoption of diversified crop rotations and inclusion of cover crops are essential tools in CA systems to achieve a continuous soil cover and, consequently, an increase in SOC content.
+An observation arising from the examples in Table 2 is that adoption of diversified crop rotations and inclusion of cover crops are essential tools in CA systems to achieve a continuous soil cover and, consequently, an increase in SOC content.
 Anyway, the entire crop rotation and all the related agronomic strategies must be designed with a holistic approach.
 This needs to consider the specific climatic and soil conditions, as well as the economic targets of the farm, to path the way for an agronomically and economically efficient application of CA principles.
 Although with some extra efforts when starting to use them, cover crops can be efficiently introduced in many kinds of crop rotations also in spring or summer time, also in water-limiting conditions.
 In extreme cases, also keeping growing spontaneous weed species might be a win-win strategy both from biomass production and economic viability points of view.
 The key factor of success is a proper technical guidance about best solutions for each specific local context in terms of choice of cover crop species and establishment/termination technique and timing, made according to a specific and realistic soil water balance.
-Finally, it is also recommended that OGs would envisage a support of machinery builders, advisors and plant breeders in providing the best solutions for each specific local context, targeting also a significant reduction in herbicide and fertilizer use to benefit GHG mitigation.
+Finally, it is also recommended that OGs would envisage a support of machinery builders, advisors and plant breeders in providing the best solutions for each specific local context, also targeting a significant reduction in herbicide and fertilizer use to benefit GHG mitigation and prevent on- and off-site soil and water pollution.
+Selecting and testing improved genotypes of cover crops, adapted to the local conditions and targeted to increase their potential to supply high C inputs to the soil and to grow in limited water availability are also important steps further to increase the adoption rate of cover crops among farmers.

-Table 1 - Examples of successful case-studies on the use of cover crops under limiting pedoclimatic conditions for a possible development into EU Operational Groups.
+Furthermore, increasing the awareness among farmers about the benefits of avoiding bare soil during fallow periods would be a likely effective action.
+This could be pursued, for example, by running an economic assessment to quantify the negative economic impacts of losing a significant amount of soil, and associated carbon and nutrients, after extreme erosion events when the soil is unprotected by vegetation.

-5.4 Management adaptation in areas subjected to water bombs and hail risk
+5.5 Management adaptation in areas subjected to water bombs and hail risk

 Dry lands that experience extreme thunderstorms, even if infrequent, are the most susceptible to the negative effects of both rainfall and hail in terms of soil compaction, erosion and loss of the C-richest layer, i.e. the topsoil.
 In Europe, many areas are frequently affected by such events.
-Among these, the Mediterranean region has the highest risk of erosive events and flooding, yet, at the same time, water scarcity — because of the low infiltration of very intense local rainstorms- and loss of soil fertility.
+Among these, the Mediterranean region has the highest risk of erosive and flooding events, yet, at the same time, water scarcity — because of the low infiltration of very intense local rainstorms- and loss of soil fertility.
 This is because of frequent thunderstorms associated with water-bombs and hailstorms that typically occur in fall after long dry conditions in spring-summer.
 Farmers are more and more often experiencing severe crop damages due to late summer-early fall thunderstorms, but also, their soils are reported to be degraded.